raythurman2386/Notes/SOLID.md

 ## Interface Segregation Principle

+- Just implement what you need; many interfaces are better than a huge general one

 The interface segregation principle states that "clients shouldn't be forced to depend on interfaces that they don't use."

 This means that we shouldn't impose the implementation of something if it's not needed.